 That said, within this group of well-meaning, well-intentioned individuals, there is no doubt a [small(?), moderate (?), substantial(?)] percentage who, once in office, experience the perks and privileges that came with their position.
 And however small or minor those perks may be, they are enough to turn the elected official into, by definition, a self-serving PAP.

 Meaning, their desire to get re-elected will corrupt their decision making, perhaps ever so slightly in some cases, considerably in others.
-Regardless of how much, it's likely that a significant number of these elected officials will get re-elected simply because they run unopposed -- because no one else wants the job.
+Regardless of how much, it's likely that a significant number of these elected officials will get re-elected simply because they run unopposed -- because no one else wants the job or don't think they can/will win.

 The reason for pointing out these commonsense observations about human nature is to underscore the larger takeaway: